isomerpages/nlb-biblioasia/_holding-area/The Singapore Hokkien Huay Kuan Collection: A Treasure Trove of Information.md

 #### **Thian Hock Keng – More Than Just a Religious Space**

 Construction of the present Thian Hock Keng temple at 158 Telok Ayer Street began in 1839 and was completed by 1842.[^6] However, the temple actually traces its roots to a simple prayer house that had been set up in 1821 along the shoreline of Telok Ayer Basin.
-It was dedicated to the Goddess of the Sea, Mazu
-(쮜籬), who is the protector of sailors, fishermen, and travellers.
+It was dedicated to the Goddess of the Sea, Mazu (妈祖), who is the protector of sailors, fishermen, and travellers.
 Chinese immigrants would go to the prayer house to give thanks for their safe passage to Singapore. &nbsp;

 On 28 June 1973, Thian Hock Keng was gazetted as a national monument.
 The architecture of the temple is consistent with Chinese temple architectural traditions from Minnan (a southern Fujian province in China), such as complex timber posts and beam structures with decorative features like the “swallow tail” roof ridge and intricate carvings.[^7] The temple was repaired and restored to its current state in the mid-1990s and won an honourable mention in the 2001 UNESCO Asia-Pacific Awards for Cultural Heritage Conservation.[^8]